San Antonio has lots of family friendly attractions and things to do that are perfect for keeping the kids entertained.

 Kids who love puzzles and curiosities in all forms will love a visit to the Amazing Mirror Maze.
-Go through the maze as many times as you want, twisting and turning and competing with your siblings.
+They can go through the maze as many times as they want, twisting and turning and competing with their siblings.
 Then, they can play with the “Funny Mirrors,” which distorts their features in silly ways.

 Getting In: Amazing Mirror Maze tickets are available as an option with the San Antonio Explorer Pass.

 Tower of the Americas